The CW: CW Seed

 CW Seed (originally called CWD or the CW Digital Studio) is a production arm that provided original content created exclusively for digital platforms focused in the areas of animation, game shows, comedy, and digital personalities.
-Previously existing as a section on The CW's main website, CW Seed was spun-off to a separate domain in 2013 as a streaming platform.
+Previously existing as a section on the CW's main website, CW Seed was spun-off to a separate domain in 2013 as a streaming platform.
 The free media app became available on several devices, including Roku and Amazon Fire TV.

-Original web series produced by CW Seed includes Stupid Hype, I Ship It, How to Be a Vampire, JoJoHead, Prom Queen, Husbands, the Arrowverse series Vixen and Freedom Fighters: The Ray, and Constantine: City of Demons.
-In addition, CW Seed hosts various library programming from former co-owners CBS and Warner Bros.
+CW Seed produced various web series, including Vixen, Freedom Fighters: The Ray, and Constantine: City of Demons.
 On January 8, 2020, CW Seed acquired U.S. streaming rights to 14 series from BBC Studios.
-In September 2020, the platform added over 300 hours of programming with additional seasons for existing shows, and new series such as 90210, Lost Girl, Nikita, and XIII: The Conspiracy.
-The CW Seed app and website were reabsorbed into The CW's in April 2022.
+In September 2020, the platform added over 300 hours of programming with additional seasons for existing shows and new series, such as 90210, Lost Girl, Nikita, and XIII: The Conspiracy.
+The CW Seed app and website were reabsorbed into the CW's in April 2022.